NYSE to ease floor restrictions for vaccinated traders

-The NYSE, which is owned by Intercontinental Exchange Inc (ICE.N), said trading firms with 100% of their floor staff vaccinated can increase headcount at their booths, and while vaccinated traders still have to socially distance, they can remove their masks when seated.
+The NYSE, which is owned by Intercontinental Exchange Inc, said trading firms with 100% of their floor staff vaccinated can increase headcount at their booths, and while vaccinated traders still have to socially distance, they can remove their masks when seated.

 “Given the fact that so many more people are vaccinated now, we can start to ease off on some of the restrictions that we’ve had in place since we reopened,” Cunningham told CNBC.